Learning

 Science

 Some follow workbooks at this level, and others choose to do science through their own experiments, resources or groups.
+There are usually primary-aged home ed STEM groups/classes being run.
 In Cambridge, there is also:

-and we benefit hugely from the Cambridge Science Festival that runs in March and is organised by the University, with most events being free.
+and the Cambridge Science Festival that runs in March and is organised by the University, with most events being free.

 Socialisation

-As for social behaviour… People who don’t know any home ed families will often judge home ed children more harshly than others, as they may not agree with the principle of home ed, or they believe some of the stereotypes portrayed in the media.
-General themes that tend to keep coming up are: home ed children are emotionally immature and academically advanced; and home ed children are emotionally mature and academically poor.
-Although there may be a grain of truth in both of these contradictory ideas, they are huge generalisations and the reality is a lot more varied and nuanced, depending as always on the child and their abilities and needs.
+People who don’t know any home ed families will often judge home ed children more harshly than others, as they may not agree with the principle of home ed, or they believe some of the stereotypes portrayed in the media.
+General themes that tend to keep coming up are: home ed children are emotionally immature but academically advanced; and home ed children are emotionally mature but academically poor.
+These are huge generalisations and the reality is a lot more varied and nuanced, depending, as always, on each child and their abilities and needs.

-Some will confuse the reasons why a child might be home ed for the results of home educating; summer birthday children and those with a slight developmental ‘delay’ will naturally not appear as advanced as ‘average’ school children from the same academic year group.
-There are no stats on home ed, but it is generally accepted that home ed has a higher percentage of children that don’t fit the ‘standard’.
-This is not the result of home ed, but a consequence of school education not being able to meet the needs of everyone.
+Home ed tends to have a higher number of children with SEND, whether diagnosed or undiagnosed, and it is generally accepted that home ed has a higher percentage of children that don’t fit the ‘standard’ in some way.
+This is not the result of home ed, but a consequence of school education not being able to meet the needs of many children.

-Home ed carries a high number of children with undiagnosed or borderline learning difficulties.
-It also has children from every walk of life, country, family background and religion you can think of.
-As you would expect, this will be evident in everyone’s individual behaviour, but far from being a problem, it provides the opportunity for all home ed children to be tolerant, understanding and respectful of those that are different to them, allowing for a greater level of socialisation than you might find in any one specific state school.
+Home ed also has children from every walk of life, country, family background and religion you can think of.
+This provides the opportunity for all home ed children to be tolerant, understanding and respectful of those that are different to them, allowing for a greater level of socialisation than you might find in any one specific school.
 As they say, when you have met one home ed family, you have met one home ed family.
 They are all different as are their children.
-Each parent socialises their child as they see fit.

 Secondary years

-In the school system, this breaks down into Key stage 3 (years 7 to 9, ages 11 to 14) and Key stage 4/GCSE (years 10 and 11, ages 14 to 16).
-This is the stage where everyone suddenly panics when their kids hit year 7, buy up every textbook and workbook going and then never open them or use them in any way other than as bookends.
-It is a time honoured ritual and does wonders for your sense of well-being.
+In the school system, this equates to Key stage 3 (school years 7 to 9, ages 11 to 14) and Key stage 4/GCSE (school years 10 and 11, ages 14 to 16).
+This is the stage where home ed parents often panic and buy up every textbook and workbook going, some or all of which rarely or never get used!

-By this time 99.999% have ditched even trying to look at the national curriculum – they are just too dull (but should you want it: https://www.gov.uk/national-curriculum/key-stage-3-and-4 , but they will do other thinks that follow much of the same material as the curriculum, such as using workbooks, online schools, taking up tutors in the subjects they know they want to cover at GCSE, but don’t feel able to teach the subject to their child themselves, etc. For the most part, people continue with what they were doing when their child was in year 6 and then move straight on to GCSEs when ready.
+By this time, many parents have ditched even trying to look at the national curriculum (but should you want it: https://www.gov.uk/national-curriculum/key-stage-3-and-4 ), but they will do other things that follow much of the same material as the curriculum, such as using workbooks, online schools, finding tutors in the subjects they know they want to cover at GCSE, etc. Sometimes, people continue at secondary age with what they were doing when their child was in year 6 and then move straight on to chosen GCSEs when their child is ready, rather than having to stick to the same timings as the school system.

 Choosing topics